-Use fingertips to spread a thin layer throughout inner surface of cake pan, making sure to cover both the sides and bottom of the pan.
+- Use fingertips to spread a thin layer throughout inner surface of a cake pan, making sure to cover both the sides and bottom of the pan.

-Place flour in the pan and tap it around to cover all the inner surface of the pan.
-Give the pan a sharp tap over your kitchen sink to discard excess flour.
+- Place flour in the the pan and tap it around to cover all of the inner surface of the pan.
+Give the pan a sharp tap over your kitchen sink to discard the excess flour.

-Line bottom of cake pan with parchment paper as described above.
+- Line the bottom of the cake pan with parchment paper as described above.